Shazia Khalid: Background

 Dr. Shazia Khalid is married to Khalid Zafar, a pipeline engineer.
 In 2005 Dr. Shazia was an employee of Pakistan Petroleum Limited (PPL), and working at the company's Sui hospital for the past 18 months while living alone in accommodation provided by PPL.
 Security services for the entire facility were provided by the Defence Services Group (DSG).
 She had taken the job only after PPL had also promised a job for her husband.
-The job, however, never materialized.
+The job for him, however, never materialized.

 Rape

 On the night of 2 January and in the early morning hours of 3 January 2005, Dr. Shazia was awoken by somebody pulling her hair.
 She was then strangled with a cord, threatened, blindfolded, pistol-whipped, beaten, and repeatedly raped by a masked intruder, at Sui, Dera Bugti, in the heavily guarded government-owned natural gas plant.
 She was severely injured in the attack but managed to cut her hands free of the cord and sought help from a nurse, Sakina, at the nearby nursing hostel.
 Sakina then informed the administration of PPL and the DCMO; the medical staff on duty, Dr. Mohammad Ali, Dr. Irshad, Dr. Saima Siddiqui, nurse Firdous and Salimullah visited Dr. Shazia.
-Her pleas to contact her husband (who was working in Libya at the time) and her family was ignored.
+Her pleas to contact her husband (who was working in Libya at the time) and her family were ignored.
 Instead of treating her medically, officials were said to have drugged her into unconsciousness with sedatives for three days to keep her quiet and then transferred her to a psychiatric hospital, Asghar Psychiatric Hospital, in Karachi.